jdonaldson/vaxe/README.md

 Vihxen is a vim bundle for [Haxe](http://www.haxe.org).
 It provides support for syntax highlighting, indenting, compiling, and many more options.
 Vihxen has "vimdoc" documentation, so check that for in depth details.
-This page will describe some of the special or optional features that Vihxen supports.
+This page will describe some of the special or optional features that Vihxen supports, in addition to recommended configuration settings.

 ![Vihxen Screenshot](http://i.imgur.com/JFvze.png)
 (screenshot shows neocomplcache completion mode, vim-powerline, taglist, and monokai color theme)